mnestorov/php-obfuscator/README.md

 ## Support The Project

-Your support will help me keep the project free and accessible to all PHP developers around the world.
+Your support is greatly appreciated and will help ensure the project's continued development and improvement.
+Thank you for being a part of the community!

-Every little bit helps, and your donation will make a big difference in my ability to keep this project alive and thriving.

 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://bmc.link/mnestorov)